istio/istio.io/content/en/blog/2019/introducing-istio-operator/index.md

 the administration of software infrastructure components.
 Istio is aa natural candidate for an automated operator as it is challenging to administer.

 [Helm](https://github.com/helm/helm) has been the primary tool to install and upgrade Istio.
-This approach worked well but had some disadvantages:
+The new installation mechanism builds on the strengths of Helm with the addition of the following characteristics:

-- Users need to install another tool.
+- Users install only one tool: `istioctl`
-- Supporting Istio's many small specializations cause Helm templates to become unwieldy.
-- Helm configurations are difficult to validate using Istio's proto-based APIs.
-- Upgrades occasionally require Istio specific hooks that have been difficult to implement and maintain with Helm.
+- All API fields are validated
+- Small customizations not in the API do not require chart or API changes
+- Version specific upgrade hooks can be easily and robustly implemented

 Istio 1.4 introduces a new method of [installation using {{< istioctl >}}](/docs/setup/install/istioctl/).The [Helm installation](/docs/setup/install/helm/) method is in the process of deprecation.
 Upgrading from Istio